Noya Labs turns cooling towers into direct air capture devices for CO2 emissions – TechCrunch

 Stoya’s first installation could cost around $250,000, Santos said.
 For Bannon, that means the company passes his “Mr. Burns test.”

 “We’ve been digging into the DAC space but haven’t liked the techno-economics we’ve seen.
 Previous approaches have had too much capex and opex and not enough revenue potential,” Bannon wrote in an email.
 “That’s what Noya has solved.
 By leveraging existing industrial equipment, their model is profitable.
 And better yet, they make their carbon capture partners money, allowing them to scale this up fast.
-This creates an opportunity to profitably remove 1 gigaton plus a year.”
+This creates an opportunity to profitably remove 1 gigaton-plus a year.”